 Since Max was appointed Chief Executive of Liverpool Vision in July 2010 he has worked to extend the global profile and reputation of business in the city and to showcase its ambition and to attract investment and continued growth.

-This year, that includes being Chair of the International Festival for Business, taking place in Liverpool and the city region for 50 days in June and July.
-The International Festival for Business is set to be the biggest business event of 2014 and comprises more than 150 world-class events and forms a central part of UK government’s goal of rebalancing the economy and doubling British exports by 2020.
+Last year, that included being Chair of the International Festival for Business, which took place in Liverpool and the city region for 50 days in June and July.
+The International Festival for Business will be hosted in Liverpool again in 2016.

 Max has a proven track record of working at the highest level in economic regeneration.
 Max was formerly Director of Investment and Regeneration North, then Chief Executive of Elevate East Lancashire in 2003.
 In 2009, he was appointed Chief Executive of Regenerate Pennine Lancashire Ltd, one of the biggest economic development companies in the UK.